 How many pages of text and transcriptions of language and music?

 How much space does a complete set require?

 Custom Limited Edition: Each of the twenty Volumes average approximately 2” wide by 12 ¾ x 9 ¾”.
-Each of the five Portfolio Volumes are also approximately 2” wide and are 12 ½” x 15 ½” on the other dimensions.
+Each of the five Portfolio Volumes are also approximately 2” wide and are 12 ½” x 15 ½”.
 The linear inches required are approximately 50”-55”.

 Are these limited editions?
 Will they be reprinted?

 The Limited Edition is an edition of 75, and will never be reprinted.